 - It is impossible on the basis of any data available to estimate eitherthe annual volume of circular-saw accidents or the total amount of manpowerlost because of those accidents.
 It is obvious, however, that the injury total is large and that the resulting economic losses are huge.

 .
 What this means is that any seller including the retailer you purchased the product from i.e. Home Depot, Lowes, Costco or WalMart, any distributor of the product, wholesaler and the manufacturer.
 All parties can be held liable for the injuries suffered.
 However if the product was altered from its original manufacturing specifications, then liability can be limited to certain parties.

 A product is considered defective when there is a (1) design defect; (2) a manufacturing defect; or (3) failure to warn or inadequate label issue.

 An employer will also be found liable when their employee is injured during the course of their employment.
 If the injury was caused by a defect in any tool, machinery or device used in the business of the employer, then the employer can be found liable.

-Learn more about your options for compensation by calling (213) 389-3765.
+Learn more about your options for compensation by calling (888) 649-7166.

 In nearly 80 percent of the circular- saw accidents analyzed, the injured person received his injury by coming into contact with the saw blade.
 Generally, he was feeding number into the saw at the time of injury, but contact with the blade also occurred frequently when:

 * This report was prepared in the Branch of Industrial Hazards, Bureau of Labor Statistics, U. S. Department of Labor, by Frank S. McElroy and George R.McCormack.

 - removing scraps of lumberor sawdust from the saw table;